Luka, the Reluctant Llama Leader

 Tree House, Stone House

 The Tree-Dwellers and the River People keep their distance.
 Fearful of the spooky dark forest and the wild raging river, they learned to mistrust one another.
 When a fierce monsoon brings them together to survive, they realize what they have in common.
 What happens when a third group moves into their area?
 Tree House – Stone House (660-word) is a heartwarming, universal fable that illustrates the importance of overcoming our biases and learn to rely on each other.
-This story combines the strength of confronting your fears in A Little Bit Brave (Kinnear) with the broader message of The Garden of Us (Hurlock).
+This story combines the strength of confronting your fears in A Little Bit Brave with the broader message of The Garden of Us.

 Every Kid’s Guide to Using a Magic Wand

 Just in case you find a magic wand, you should read this book!
 Follow the narrator through five humorous and valuable tips, such as not pointing the wand at a frog, but at food (to lead to a special treat).
 Every Kid’s Guide to Using a Magic Wand (615 words) is a rhyming picture book that is a lighthearted, fun read for children with opportunities for classroom discussion and a creative art project.
-This story combines the magical dreams found in The Dream Painter (Campbell) with the lyrical fun of How to Catch a Yeti (Wallace).
+This story combines the magical dreams found in The Dream Painter with the lyrical fun of How to Catch a Yeti.

 The Last Turtle King